 - hepatitis A – an illness that can last from a few weeks to six months

-- hepatitis B – a serious infection
+- hepatitis B – a serious infection that can lead to liver damage

 - autoimmune hepatitis